 It doesn’t have to be fancy – a piece of board leaning against the coop, a cardboard box even.
 It gives the bird a chance to rest quietly.

-If the coop is outside with a run attached, if at all feasible clear the run so they can venture outside during daylight.
+If the coop is outside with a run attached if at all feasible clear the run so they can venture out during daylight.

-Windbreaks can be made from a variety of materials – I like to use tarps.
-They are strong, versatile and inexpensive.
+Windbreaks can be made from various materials – I like to use tarps.
+They are strong, versatile, and inexpensive.
 Placing tarps over the roof and on the ‘weather’ side of the coop will help to keep the run clear.

-If you are going to ask them to lay over the winter months, it is also important that they receive enough protein to do the job.
-If you have switched over to twenty per cent feed during the molt, stay with it.
+If you ask them to lay over the winter months, it is also essential that they receive enough protein to do the job.
+If you have switched over to twenty percent feed during the molt, stay with it.

-But for those of us who keep our hens ‘until death do us part’, we will likely see these types of problem more frequently if they are forced to lay over winter.
+But for those of us who keep our hens ‘until death does us part’, we will likely see these types of problems more frequently if they are forced to lay over winter.